Site Map

 Other tests that may be ordered to check for muscle cell damage include:

-In some cases of inflammatory myositis, especially dermatomyositis, aldolase level may be elevated even when CPK is normal.
+In some cases of myositis, especially dermatomyositis, aldolase level may be elevated even when CPK is normal.

 Normal Results